-I had a few different ideas of what to share and finally settled on Jello Popcorn.
+There were a few different ideas of what to share and I finally settled on Jello Popcorn.
 Some of y’all may be familiar with it – some of you may have never had it!
 If you’re looking for a quick and inexpensive gift idea …. or if you need a fun snack idea, this Jello Popcorn could be your solution!

 It’s easy to change the colors to suit whatever holiday or occasion – Red and blue for the 4th of July … or orange and purple for Halloween.
 Maybe some pastels for Easter?
 Or you could just use your favorite flavor!
 Peach popcorn, anyone?!
 You can keep it all one color – or mix ’em up!

 This is very reminiscent of traditional caramel corn - but more fun with all of the colors and flavors!
 You don't even need a candy thermometer for this recipe!
 It's so easy!

 - 8 cups popcorn, popped

 - 1 package (3 oz.) your favorite Jello flavor (I used Cherry and Lime)

 - Line a 15x10x1-inch baking sheet with waxed paper.
 Place the popcorn in a large bowl and set aside.

 - In a small saucepan, cook the butter and corn syrup until the butter is melted.
 Add the sugar and Jello.
 Stir until the Jello is completely dissolved.
 Bring to a boil over medium heat, then reduce to low and simmer for 5 minutes.
 Immediately pour the Jello mixture over the popcorn; toss to coat well.
 Spread into the prepared pan and use 2 forks to spread the mixture out as evenly as you can.